simplex-chat/simplexmq/protocol/agent-protocol.md

 SMP agent is a client-side process or library that communicates via SMP servers using [simplex messaging protocol (SMP)](./simplex-messaging.md) with other SMP agents according to the commands received from its users.
 This protocol is a middle layer in SMP protocols stack (above SMP protocol but below any application level protocol) - it is intended to be used by client-side applications that need secure asynchronous bi-directional communication channels ("connections").

 The agent must have a persistent storage to manage the states of known connections and of the client-side information of two SMP queues that each connection consists of, and also the buffer of the most recent messages.
 The number of the messages that should be stored is implementation specific, depending on the error management approach that the agent implements; at the very least the agent must store the hash and id of the last received message.

+## SMP servers management

+SMP agent protocol commands do not contain SMP servers that the agent will use to establish the connections between their users.
+The servers are part of the agent configuration and can be dynamically added and removed by the agent implementation:
+- by the client applications via any API that is outside of scope of this protocol.
+- by the agents themselves based on servers availability and latency.

 ## SMP agent protocol components